Jinhu-Wang/Tree_Classification_and_Individualization_In_Marsh_Area/README.md

     ListFilesInDirectory(las_dir, las_files);

     /// Parameters;

+    // The radius for neighbourhood searching.
     const double radius = 2.0;
+    // The vertical resolution;
     const double verticalResolution = 0.5;
+    // The minimum number of points for a cluster;
     const int miniPtsPerCluster = 10;

     /// Individualize the trees from the point cloud data;